visit-dav/visit/src/doc/cli_manual/functions.rst

   OpenMDServer(MachineProfile) -> integer

-host : type
+host : STARTING_VALUE
     The optional host argument determines the host on which the metadataserver is to be launched.
 If this argument is not provided, "localhost" is assumed.

-args : type
+args : tuple
-    A tuple of strings containing command line flags for the metadata server.Alternative arguments:MachineProfile object to load with OpenMDServer call
+    A tuple of strings containing command line flags for the metadata server.

+MachineProfile : STARTING_VALUE
+    MachineProfile object to load with OpenMDServer call

 return type : integer
     The OpenMDServer function returns 1 on success and 0 on failure.